 What?
 Her other best friend gives her more?
 Does fun things you can’t?
 Has things in common with her that you would never want?
 And why do you know this about her other friend, anyway?

 You call her and she tells you about how lousy her day has been, or how great her day was.
-Then you start telling her about what’s happening with you and...she apologizes but has to get off the phone because—well, she has many reasons why, but the reality is that she leaves without having listened to you or your concerns or joys.
+Then you start telling her about what’s happening with you and... she apologizes but has to get off the phone because—well, she has many reasons why.
+But the reality is that she leaves without having listened to you, your concerns, or your joys.

 Are you calling her, or texting her far more often than she reaches out to you?
 Do you feel like you’re more interested in talking and getting together than she is?
 Relationships get toxic when the other person isn’t as invested in you as you are in them.
 The opposite—feeling stalked by a friend's incessant demands on your time—can be disturbing as well.

 5. Your best friend tells you that you need to change.

 But what about her?
 She sees no need to even recognize her own shortcomings, never mind to change them.
 It’s about what’s wrong with you.
 If only you changed, it would be fine.
 She’s not interested in seeing what she brings to the party—just in pointing fingers of criticism and blame on you.

 6. You’re walking on eggshells.

 At first, it was so fun to be with her.
 You laughed, you commiserated, it was such an enjoyable connection.
 Then, something changed.
 She flipped.
 It’s so easy to get into trouble with her now.
 Better be careful.
 But then you start being overly careful, watching every word to avoid saying the wrong thing.